 Children under 2 years of age as well as employees and riders who have a medical condition preventing them from being able to wear a mask are exempt from the mask requirement.

 What We are Doing to Keep You Safe

 In addition to our regular daily vehicle and station cleaning, we have implemented additional disinfecting measures to keep you safe, including:

-- Disinfecting all vehicles, stations and facilities daily, including all surfaces that are frequently touched using EPA-approved disinfectants and electrostatic backpack disinfectant sprayers.
+- We are disinfecting all vehicles, stations and facilities daily, including all surfaces that are frequently touched using EPA-approved disinfectants.

 - On UTA On Demand by Via, we have increased our cleaning and disinfecting procedures to ensure the safety of our riders.
 We have also implemented in-app wellness checks for riders and drivers to confirm they are symptom free before riding or driving.

 - We are periodically testing vehicle surfaces using ATP monitoring to verify the effectiveness of our cleaning and disinfecting measures on vehicles.